isoworg/CV-1/README.md

 #### Interests

+- Social media, reading, baking and gaming

 ## Education

 #### Makers Academy (07/06/2015 to 28/08/2015)

 - A highly selective 12 week intense coding course.
-- That focused on test driven development, behavioral driven development, pair programming, the agile method and best coding practices.
+- That focuses on test driven development, behavioral driven development, pair programming, the agile method and best coding practices.
-- It preaches independent learning and problem-solving.
+- It emphasises independent learning and problem-solving.

 #### University of Hull (09/2011 to 07/2014)